farmergreg/infinite-putty-tunnel/README.md

 ## Download and installation

-1. Download the latest version of [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty-0.66-installer.exe).
+1. Install the .NET 4.6.1 Framework.
+Most computers will already have this installed.
-2. Download the latest version of [ipt.exe](https://github.com/gdietsche/infinite-tunnel-manager/releases).
+2. Download the latest version of [PuTTY](http://the.earth.li/~sgtatham/putty/latest/x86/putty-0.66-installer.exe).
-3. Prerequisite: .NET 4.6.1 Framework.
-This is installed on most modern Microsoft OSes that have windows update enabled.
+3. Download the latest version of [ipt.exe](https://github.com/gdietsche/infinite-tunnel-manager/releases).
 4. Start Infinite PuTTY Tunnel (ipt.exe).

 ## Using ipt.exe